dergeh/DitasElasticTest/README.md

 ## Testing specific Modules

-to test specific modules you need to change the runTest.sh in line 19 replace mvn clesn install with
+to test specific modules you need to change the runTest.sh in line 45 add

-* mvn clean test -Dtest=HeartbeatTest *
+* -Dtest=HeartbeatTest
-* mvn clean test -Dtest=RequestMonitorTest *
+* -Dtest=RequestMonitorTest
-* mvn clean test -Dtest=VDCAgentTrafficTest *
+* -Dtest=VDCAgentTrafficTest

+at the end of the line